shaka-project/shaka-packager/docs/source/documentation.rst

 - Raw key: keys are provided in command line
 - Widevine: fetches keys from Widevine key server
-- Playready: fetches keys from Playready key server
+- PlayReady: fetches keys from PlayReady key server

 Different key providers cannot be specified at the same time.